Out-of-State Occupational Licenses of Military Spouses

 Texas Health and Human Services permits and monitors all child-care operations and child-placing agencies for compliance with state licensing standards, rules and laws.

-The purpose of criminal background checks is to ensure that HHS verifies and interprets information for those participating in long-term care programs.
+The purpose of criminal background checks is to ensure that HHS verifies and accurately interprets information for those participating in long-term care programs.
 Questions can be directed to 512-438-2585.

 - Texas Department of Public Safety Crime Record Service – This system administers programs that include those used in pre-employment searches on people who work with people who are elderly or who have disabilities.

 - Nurse Aide Registry – All nurse aides and nurse aide candidates are required to register in the Prometric system.
 This includes registration through the Employability Status Check Search.

 - Nurse Aide Training and Competency Evaluation Program – HHS reviews and approves or disapproves nurse aide training and competency evaluation programs and nurse aide competency evaluation programs.

 - Nursing Facility Administrator Licensing and Enforcement – HHS licenses nursing facility administrators and enforces professional standards.
 Licensing functions are completed through the NFA Licensing System.